Recommended Survival geaR list for our courses

 Survival skills in the wild are very much reliant upon creativity and the survival gear available at hand.
-Below we have provided useful information for essential equipment that we use on all of our survival courses.
-The list is pretty short as we don't need a lot of gear to get the job done, we just need the right survival gear!
-Please feel free to contact us with gear related questions.
+Below we have provided a list of the recommended equipment for all of our survival courses.

 Survival training will test clothing ruthlessly, and that is why durability is just as important as warmth.
 Your clothes are your primary shelter so make sure they will hold up in the worst conditions.
 Here are some pointers when choosing your clothes...